Gangstar: Crime City

-Gangstar: Crime City is an open-world action-adventure video game published by Gameloft and developed by least one of its subsidiaries.
+Gangstar: Crime City is a 2006 open-world action-adventure video game developed and published by Gameloft.
 It was released in October 2006 for mobile phones.

 A second installment in the series, Gangstar 2: Kings of L.A., was released in November 2008.

 Gameplay

 Gangstar: Crime City is a side-scrolling top-down two-dimensional (2D) action-adventure video game.
 The game world may be traversed on foot or by vehicle.

 Crime City, the titular (fictitious) setting of the game, is almost like a combination of Los Angeles and Miami (consisting mostly of Miami-based areas).
 Areas such as Ocean Beach (as used in Grand Theft Auto: Vice City) and Ocean Drive are examples.
 Policemen and their vehicles are patterned after the LAPD.